H0PE2024/Maths-and-physics-simulations/Population_growth/Readme.md

 \frac{dW}{dt} = \beta \alpha S W - \delta W
 $$

-- where $ \alpha S W$ represents number of sheep killed by wolves
+- where $\alpha SW$ represents number of sheep killed by wolves
 - $\beta \alpha S W$ represents number of wolves increasing on consuming sheep

 These equations represent the interaction between the wolf and sheep populations over time, where the sheep population grows logistically and is reduced by predation, while the wolf population grows by consuming sheep and declines due to natural deaths.